 Men and women possess 46 chromosomes each.
 A woman (left) has two X chromosomes, a man (right) one X and one Y.

 The high pregnancy rate of 60% in women aged 41-42 obviously comes at a price: only 59.6 percent could have an embryo transfer, while the other 40% - having spent more than 10'000 CHF - just received the sad news that no single suitable embryo had developped.
-PGS is merely a selection tool, which provides the couples an «open visor» and sometimes brutally honest information about the quality of their embryos.
+PGT-A is merely a selection tool, which provides the couples an «open visor» and sometimes brutally honest information about the quality of their embryos.
 However, I am impressed time and again how Swiss couples rather assume the additional cost than having transferred embryos without the ghost of a chance.

-The «de-selection» of genetically abnormal embryos induced political and ethical opposition.
+The «de-selection» of chromosomally abnormal embryos induced political and ethical opposition.
 Is it correct that PGS enables us to cold-heartedly eliminate embryos which could have lived?
 To find the answer, we need to look at another graph.

 In a study from New York, 1069 embryos with numerical maldistribution of chromosomes were examined.